March 8th, 2016: Updated snippet to only set future publish date if date field has a value.

 Bonus: Static Time, User-specified Date

-With this option, the user selects which date the post should be published on; however, you (the admin) would set a static time for it to be published.
-This is useful when you don’t want to overburden the user with options.
+It is also possible to allow the user to select the date the post should be published on but you (the admin) can set a static time for it to published.
+This is useful if you don’t want to overburden the user with options or if you like to publish on a consistent schedule.

 FAQ